 - Nathaniel Mackey, professor emeritus of literature, was named in 2014 the winner of the Poetry Foundation’s Ruth Lilly Poetry Prize.

 - Professor of Astronomy and Astrophysics Sandra Faber was awarded the National Medal of Science by President Barack Obama in 2013.
 The medal is the highest honor bestowed by the U.S. government upon scientists.

 - In 2015, U.S. News and World Report ranked UC Santa Cruz as one of the top best-value universities in the U.S. UC Santa Cruz was the highest-ranked UC and the second-highest ranked public university on the list.

 - In 2014, Bestcolleges.com named UCSC first in the nation among 50 top colleges for Hispanic students.

 - In 2014, the Princeton Review named UCSC one of the top best-value public universities in the U.S., for the third year in a row.

-- In 2010, Forbes Magazine listed UCSC as one of the 23 most beautiful campuses in the world.
+- In 2015, Money Magazine rated UCSC as one of the top best-value colleges in the U.S.

 Making a World of Difference